The Most Trusted Name in LED Enhanced Warning Systems

 Cast stainless steel LaneLight markers have a very low profile (less than 3mm above the road surface) and optionally can be installed flush with the road surface in snow-plow regions.
 Most other lightheads have a much higher profile (1/2" to 3/4") leaving them more prone to repetitive impact damage, more likely to be a trip hazard for pedestrians, and more likely to be unsettling to cyclists.
 LaneLights have absolutely no plastic parts exposed to vehicle traffic and always locate connections in waterproofed junction boxes.
 Many other less reliable in-road systems still require buried connections and/or use light heads that are primarily made of plastic and prone to failure.

-Not All In-Pavement Flashing Crosswalk Systems are Created Equal!
+Not All In-Pavement Flashing Crosswalk Lights are Created Equal!

 Flashing in-pavement markers, or IRWLs (In Road Warning Lights) started being installed over 15 years ago.
 Some systems were converted runway lights designed for airports where continual maintenance is expected and required.
 Others were (and still are) manufactured by small companies founded by entrepreneurial inventors who saw a new way to improve safety.
 The LaneLight LED enhanced flashing crosswalk system was designed by traffic product engineers and extensively tested prior to it's release to the market.